vibeoracle/va_claim_help_scraper1.py/README.md

 ## Acknowledgment

-This README was drafted with the assistance of ChatGPT-5 to help with clarity and formatting.
+This open version was collaboratively refined with assistance from **ChatGPT‑5**, focusing on reproducibility, privacy, and readability for researchers exploring digital discourse.